rustls/rustls/ROADMAP.md

   bandwidth used.
   rustls/rustls#534

+* **Support Encrypted Client Hello (Client Side)**.
+  Encrypted Client Hello is an upcoming standard from the TLS WG providing better protection for some of the data sent by a client in the initial Client Hello message. rustls/rustls#1718

 * **Enforce Confidentiality / Integrity Limits**.
   The QUIC use of TLS mandates limited usage of AEAD keys.
 While TLS 1.3 and 1.2 do not require this, the same kinds of issues can apply here, and we should consider implementing limits for TLS over TCP as well. rustls/rustls#755

+* **Address asynchronous handshake interruption**.
+  Allow completion of user-provided operations to be deferred. rustls/rustls#850

+* **Support Encrypted Client Hello (ECH) (Server Side)**.
+  Encrypted Client Hello is an upcoming standard from the TLS WG providing better protection for some of the data sent by a client in the initial Client Hello message.
+Rustls already supports client side ECH, we will add server side support.

+General priorities:

+* **Additional Performance Optimization**.
+  Additional performance optimization including CPU usage, latency, and memory usage.
+The goal is to outperform OpenSSL across the board if we are not already.

+* **Improve OpenSSL Compatibility**.
+  Continue to improve the OpenSSL compatibility layer.

+* **Rustls API Refinements**.
+  Continue to improve the Rustls API.
+Aim for ease of use, clarity.

 ## Past priorities